 To add a component, click on the plus button next to your project and a textbox will appear.
 This will give you the opportunity to enter the name of the component.

 To save the component, press enter key on your keyboard.

 If you wish to add more components, simply keep putting them into the product and pressing enter.

-The process for adding a feature is identical to adding a component.
+The process of adding a feature is identical to adding a component.
 But instead of clicking the plus button next to the product, click the plus button next to the component.

 Once you enter the features you want for your product into the treeview, you can rate them and organize them into a specific release.

 Don’t forget to see at a glance what still needs to be done in order for a feature to be finished.